dtrenz/BugShaker/README.md

 When a shake is detected, the current screen state is captured and the user is prompted to submit a bug report via a mail composer with the screenshot attached.

+**Android developers:** If you are looking for an Android library with similar functionality, check out [stkent/bugshaker-android](https://github.com/stkent/bugshaker-android).

 ## Screenshots

 ![Report Prompt](https://github.com/dtrenz/BugShaker/blob/master/screenshot-1.png)